 Plaza del Museo, 9.
 Open Tuesday – Saturday 9:00am – 8:30pm; Sunday and holidays 9:00am – 2:30pm.
 Closed Mondays.
 1,50€, free for EU citizens.

 2. Museo de Arte Andaluz Contemporaneo (CAAC)

 In the spirit of fusing the old with the new, Andalusia’s premier modern art museum was opened in Seville’s Cartuja Business Park in 1998.
 Inside, elements and art forms come to life through rotating, oft interactive exhibits, and the exterior preserves its long-standing purpose: The Cartuja Monastery was once a ceramics factory, and the kilns are still standing in the lawn!
-Apart from hosting music and art workshops, the CAAC also holds Miércoles de Compás, a once-weekly flamenco show from January – March (3€).
+Apart from hosting music and art workshops, the CAAC also holds Miércoles de Compás, a once-weekly flamenco show held on Wednesdays from January – March (3€).
 It’s a long way from the city center, but buses C1 and C2 let you off right near the main entrance.

 Camino de los Descubrimientos, s/n.
 Open Tuesday – Saturday 11:00am – 9:00pm; Sundays 11:00am – 3:00pm.
 Closed Mondays.

 3,01€ entrance fee; free Tuesday – Friday after 7:00pm and Saturdays 11:00am – 9:00pm